The Adventure Zone Royale: Episode 14

 As you all begin racing up the stairs, you feel the ground moving beneath your feet and see that these spiral stairs surrounding the central pillar have begun to rotate around that pillar and descend down the height of the tower.

-Looking up, you can see new steps seemingly appearing from thin air at the very top of the tower.
+Looking up, you can see new steps seemingly appearing from thin air at the very top of the tower and at the very bottom the step that you are standing on Lorvin and Hellgrammate has begun to like vanish into the ground at the bottom.

-As you look down, as the stairs begin to descend, you also notice that water has begun to trickle in through small vents around the ground floor.
+danger from this that's a really really great question as you look down uh as this the stairs begin to descend you also notice that water has begun to uh trickle in through small vents uh around the ground floor and as water splashes onto this carpet of dried red kelp, you see a sudden, violent transmutation take place

-And as water splashes onto this carpet of dried red kelp, you see a sudden, violent transmutation take place as all of the kelp is transmuted into a vicious swarm of blood-red fanged eels.
+as all of the kelp is transmuted into a vicious swarm of blood-red fanged eels.

-Oh, that is what is happening
+Oh, that is what is happening.

 in this room.
 Every round of combat, the stairs will descend, the waters will rise.